allan23/debug-bar-cache-lookup/readme.txt

 Look up items in object cache.

 == Description ==
-Are you running an object cache such as Batcache and/or memcached?
+Are you running an object cache like memcached?
 Want to see if cache is working?

 == Installation ==